jervilangel0/portfolio/README.md

 ---

 ## About Me
-I am a recent BSIT graduate from FEU Institute of Technology with a specialization in Animation and Game Development.
-While my academic background includes programming and multimedia, I am now focused on pursuing a career in System Administration.
-I have built small homelabs to practice IT infrastructure concepts and am eager to expand my knowledge through hands-on training.
+Recent BSIT graduate from FEU Institute of Technology with a strong interest in System Administration, Network Engineering, and IT Infrastructure.
+Eager to apply technical skills in an entry-level IT role and grow into a career in systems and network operations.
+Open to IT Support or similar roles for hands-on experience and development.

+LinkedIn: linkedin.com/in/jervilangelo
+GitHub: jervilangel0.github.io/portfolio/

 I am highly adaptable and open to learning new technologies, including different operating systems, cloud platforms, and automation tools.
 I welcome the opportunity to be trained and mentored in a professional environment.
 I am also open to roles as an IT Staff or any position where I can gain valuable experience and grow within the field.